witi83/auto-copy/README.md

 ## Configuration
 AutoCopy can be configured using the configuration file `config.conf`, which contains the following two settings:

-* input: An input directory which will be monitored
+* `input`: An input directory which will be monitored
-* output: An output directory
+* `output`: An output directory

 Simply said, new files which were detected in the input directory, are moved to the output directory.

 AutoCopy relies on Apache Commons VFS, which supports [multiple file systems](http://commons.apache.org/proper/commons-vfs/filesystems.html).
 For example, you are able to monitor a local directory and move files to another server using FTP:

     input=/path/to/my/local/folder/
     output=ftp://user:password@domain.tld/subfolder/

 ## Usage
-After the configuration, AutoCopy can be started the following way:
+After the configuration, AutoCopy can be started as follows:
 * Linux: `java -cp .:autocopy-1.0.jar Main`
 * Windows: `java -cp .;autocopy-1.0.jar Main`